 Guaranteed Issue Plans — Guaranteed Issue Plans, Coverage & Quotes

-Ideally, you should buy family health insurance while you are still healthy to ensure coverage in case you fall ill.
-Instead of waiting for guaranteed issue health insurance, you can get insured at a lower rate.
-Still, bad things happen, and someone in your family can be diagnosed with a condition while they are uninsured.
-Although guaranteed issue health plans should be considered a last resort, they can be very helpful to your family in certain circumstances.
-For example, if the family’s breadwinner(s) become unemployed and and have had their COBRA benefits expire or cannot afford to continue their group coverage through COBRA, a guaranteed issue plan may be the right choice for them.
+Ideally, you should buy health insurance while you are still healthy to ensure coverage in case you fall ill.
+Instead of waiting for guaranteed issue health insurance, you can get a lower short term health insurance quote.
+Although guaranteed issue health plans should be considered a last resort, there are certain circumstances in which they can be helpful.
+For example, if you are unemployed and were either unable to afford continuing your group coverage through COBRA or saw your COBRA benefits expire, a guaranteed issue plan could work for you.
+Retain your coverage to avoid future problems!